-With our deep connections with the Indonesian elite, coupled with our extensive network of researchers providing up to date and accurate on-the-ground information, Indonesia remains our country of focus within the larger backdrop of Southeast Asia.
+With our deep connections with the Asian elite, coupled with our extensive network of researchers providing up-to-date and accurate on-the-ground information, Asia is our region of focus, with particular emphasis on Southeast Asia.

 Why South East Asia

 Strategically positioned south of China and east of India, Southeast Asia is a region of unrivalled growth.
 As countries within Southeast Asia transform from inward-looking agrarian communities to outward-looking economies that are open to trade and investment, new opportunities are emerging.
 And as Southeast Asian countries move towards political liberalisation, new areas for engagement and fresh prospects for international collaborations are increasing.
 Asean – the Association of Southeast Asian Nations – is a collective grouping that brings together 10 countries in the region: Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Vietnam.
 Multinationals say that Asean’s policies of economic integration, which led to the formation of the Asean Economic Community in 2015, are making a difference to their investment strategies already.
 Asean countries are beginning to think and act like a single market of 655 million people rather than a loose conglomeration of 10 markets.
 As these markets consolidate their resources and strategies, Asean’s success in overcoming its economic and social diversity will position it as an important player in the international economy.